Free Standard League Rules

 - Dropping a player so another team can pick up that player is another example of collusive transactions.

-- Teams found in violation of this policy will be canceled and their owners will be prohibited from participating in future ESPN Fantasy Games.
+- Teams found in violation of this policy will be canceled and their team managers will be prohibited from participating in future ESPN Fantasy Games.

 NOTE: Standard League members are expected to veto/protest any and all unfair or collusive trades throughout the season.
-At least 4 owner’s votes are required in protest for a trade to be denied in a Standard League.
+At least 4 team managers' votes are required in protest for a trade to be denied in a Standard League.

-- Making certain transactions to solely impede other owners are not allowed.
+- Making certain transactions to solely impede other team managers are not allowed.

 - Tanking games for the sole purpose of denying another player's chance to make the playoffs is against the rules.

 - Cycling through players in free agency to put them on waivers and make them unavailable to another team in your league is strictly prohibited, and is grounds for expulsion from the game.